emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 6. Other TLVs

-That is, cryptographic binding is checked before any result is used, and identities are checked before proposing an authentication method, as the identity may influence the chosen authentication method.
+That is, cryptographic binding is checked before any result is used, and identities are checked before proposing an inner method, as the identity may influence the chosen inner method.

 The following define the meaning of the table entries in the sections
 below: